-He nodded as if he understood.
+He nodded like he understood.
+Maybe he did.

 “Shrapnel,” he said.
 “An RPG round hit the rooftop I was repelling onto from the helo, and I took a big ass chunk of steel to the thigh.
 Carved the muscle right out.”

-“Does your leg hurt you?”
+“Does your leg bother you?”
 I asked.

 He pulled back a little, gaze boring into me.
 “Do I look like the kind of man to run?”